open/close all folders

 - In Hounddog, Wooden's Boy has Lewellen's best friend Buddy trick her into going into the shed where she gets raped with the promise of Elvis tickets, though it seems that Buddy didn't know what was going to happen to her when he helped.

-- Star Wars Return of the Jedi: Not only was the shield still up, and not only was the Imperial Fleet on the scene to pin the Rebel Fleet down, but it turns out that the half-completed Death Star was quite operational when they arrived.
+- Star Wars Episode VI: Return of the Jedi: Not only is the shield still up, and not only is the Imperial Fleet on the scene to pin the Rebel Fleet down, but it turns out that the half-completed Death Star is quite operational when they arrive.

 - In the Jorge Luis Borges short story Death and the Compass, the series of connected deaths were done for the purpose of luring the detective to a specific location, where his enemy can kill him.

 - In Deryni Checkmate, Morgan and Duncan have to pay their respects at Saint Torin's shrine to obtain pilgrim badges and enter the city of Dhassa.
 Some of Morgan's foes put a drug on a needle on the gate latch, just where anybody would put his hand to open the gate.
 Morgan is drugged and abducted this way.

 - In Harry Potter and the Order of the Phoenix, Harry and his friends are lured to the Department of Mysteries under the pretense that Voldemort has Harry's godfather, Sirius.
 It turns out (surprise, surprise) to be a Death Eater ambush, and Sirius ironically dies at the end when he tries to save them.

 - In the Dragonlance series Kitiara does this to Laurana by convincing the elfmaid that their mutual Love Interest, Tanis Half-Elven, has been mortally wounded and wants to see her before he dies which coincidentally enough will require Laurana to leave the safety of the fortified city where her army is stationed and come in person without guards to a meeting site of Kitiara's choosing.